Skip to main content

 We’re involved in some incredible projects that help to mitigate the effects of the Climate Emergency.
 And we do work every day which improves biodiversity and helps Scotland become greener.
 But we aren’t stopping there.

 We’re a large organisation with around 1,000 employees based across Scotland.
-We operate numerous offices, hubs, depots, visitor centres and a fleet of vehicles for travel and forestry use.
-Taking action on everyday working practices is vital for us to become a greener organisation.
-To help reach Net Zero, we’re looking closely at our infrastructure to ensure everything we do makes us more sustainable.
+We operate a fleet of vehicles for travel and forestry use, and numerous offices, hubs, depots, and visitor centres.
+Acting on everyday working practices is vital for us to become a greener organisation.
+To help reach Net Zero, and to adapt to the changing climate we’re looking closely at our business processes, land management practices, and infrastructure to ensure everything we do makes us more sustainable.

 Net Zero is a balance.
 Despite new cleaner technology, cutting emissions out completely is unfeasible.
 Net Zero is a state of balance which means an equivalent amount of emissions will be sequestered, as are emitted.
 The Scottish Government has committed to achieving a Net Zero society by 2045.
 This is five years ahead of the rest of the UK.
 Renewable energy can help to achieve this by providing energy with less emissions as can the planting of more trees which remove CO2 from the atmosphere.